-- Ahaz should not trust in the twelve-nation coalition since Assyria will defeat it as God's agent of judgment (Isa 13-23). - 1.
-God will judge Babylon to show Judah the futility of trusting this nation for protection from doomed Assyria rather than trusting God (13:1-14:27). - a) Babylon will fall due to its pride so Judah is foolish to trust this nation for protection from Assyria rather than trusting God (13:1-14:23). - b) Assyria will also fall so Judah should know that God would punish even the instrument of his discipline of the nation (14:24-27). - 2.
+- C. Ahaz should not trust in the twelve-nation coalition, as Assyria will defeat it as God's agent of judgment (Isaiah 13-23). - 1.
+God will judge Babylon to show Judah the futility of trusting this nation for protection from the doomed Assyria, rather than trusting in God (13:1-14:27). - a) Babylon will fall due to its pride, so Judah is foolish to trust this nation for protection from Assyria rather than trusting in God (13:1-14:23). - b) Assyria will also fall, so Judah should know that God would punish even the instrument of his discipline of the nation (14:24-27). - 2.
 God will judge Philistia for rejoicing in Israel's destruction to show Judah God's protection of his people (14:28-32). - 3.
-God will judge Moab to show Judah not to seek protection from the doomed Assyria rather than trusting God (Isa 15-16). - 4.
+God will judge Moab to show Judah not to seek protection from the doomed Assyria, but rather to trust in God (Isa 15-16). - 4.
 God will judge Damascus and Israel to show Judah the futility of trusting these nations for protection from Assyria rather than trusting God (Isa 17). - 5.
-God will judge Sudan to show Judah not to seek its protection from the doomed Assyria rather than trusting God as even Sudan will seek him in the millennial kingdom (Isa 18). - 6.
-God will judge Egypt to show Judah not to seek its protection from the Assyria rather than trusting God as Isaiah's shame depicted Assyria's defeat while it attacked Philistia (Isa 19-20). - 7.
+God will judge Sudan to show Judah not to seek its protection from the doomed Assyria, but rather to trust in God, as even Sudan will seek Him in the millennial kingdom (Isa 18). - 6.
+God will judge Egypt to show Judah not to seek its protection from Assyria, but rather to trust in God, as Isaiah's prophecy depicted Assyria's defeat while it attacked Philistia (Isa 19-20). - 7.
 God will judge the 722 BC desert uprising against Babylon by the Persian Gulf to show Judah not to seek its protection instead of God's (21:1-10). - 8.
-God will judge Edom to show Judah not to seek its protection from the doomed Assyria rather than trusting God (21:11-12). - 9.
-God will judge Arabia to show Judah not to seek its protection from the doomed Assyria rather than trusting God (21:13-17). - 10.
-God will judge Jerusalem to show Judah not to seek its protection from the doomed Assyria rather than trusting God (Isa 22). - 11.
-God will judge Tyre to show Judah not to seek its protection from the doomed Assyria rather than trusting God (Isa 23). - D. The worldwide Tribulation will refine and restore Judah since God has not forgotten his covenant (Isa 24-27). - 1.
+God will judge Edom to show Judah not to seek its protection from the doomed Assyria, but rather to trust in God (21:11-12). - 9.
+God will judge Arabia to show Judah not to seek protection from the doomed Assyria, but rather to trust in God (21:13-17). - 10.
+God will judge Jerusalem to show Judah not to seek its protection from the doomed Assyria, but rather to trust in God (Isa 22). - 11.
+God will judge Tyre to show Judah not to seek its protection from the doomed Assyria, but rather to trust in God (Isa 23). - D. The worldwide Tribulation will refine and restore Judah, as God has not forgotten His covenant (Isaiah 24-27). - 1.
 The whole world will be judged in the Tribulation as a culmination of the individual judgments upon the nations in chapters 13-23 (Isa 24). - 2.
-Promised blessing on Israel in the kingdom era should encourage Judah that God has not forgotten his covenant (Isa 25-27). - Isaiah praises God's protection in song and prophesies the Wedding Banquet of the Lamb after Israel defeats her enemies (Isa 25; cf. Rev. 19). - b) The redeemed will praise God in song for protection in their time of judgment (Isa 26). - c) Forgiveness and restoration in the kingdom age will follow the nation's refining since God has not forgotten his covenant (Isa 27).
+The promised blessing on Israel in the kingdom era should encourage Judah that God has not forgotten His covenant (Isa 25-27). - a) Isaiah praises God's protection in song and prophesies the Wedding Banquet of the Lamb after Israel defeats her enemies (Isa 25; cf. Rev. 19). - b) The redeemed will praise God in song for protection in their time of judgment (Isa 26). - c) Forgiveness and restoration in the kingdom age will follow the nation's refining, as God has not forgotten His covenant (Isa 27).